Command Palette

 Before

-A regional HVAC and mechanical contractor running several operating regions on top of ServiceNow.
-The platform had been configured for them rather than built for them, and they kept paying the per-seat bill every year because there wasn't a better option on the market.
-Dispatchers worked around the software instead of with it.
+A regional HVAC and mechanical contractor ran several operating regions on ServiceNow.
+The platform had been configured for them rather than built for them, and they kept paying the per-seat bill because there was no better option on the market.
+Dispatchers worked around the software.
 Techs in the field opened it as little as they could get away with.
-The cost kept climbing and the friction kept compounding, and nobody at the company liked the answer when they asked what else they could be running on.
+The cost and friction kept climbing, and nobody liked the answer when they asked what else the company could run on.

 The first bet